 “Either pensioners will become poorer relative to the rest of society, or taxes have to go up, or people have to save more, or they’ve got to retire later,” he said.

 “There is no alternative to these four options,” he added.

 If things remain unchanged 12 million pensioners will face poverty in retirement, the report found.

 But the report stated: “No single solution makes sense.”

-It also claimed that, without concerted efforts by the government to change attitudes, it is "unlikely" that the current systems, private and public, will solve the problem.
+It also claimed that, without concerted efforts by the government to change attitudes, it is “unlikely” that the current systems, private pension and public pension , will solve the problem.